Emergency Alerts and Updates

 What constitutes an emergency?

 Very serious incidents and dangerous situations that would jeopardize the health and safety of the campus community.
-Emergencies are determined by the University Police Department, the University President and Vice Presidents according to best practices established by state and federal emergency services.
+Emergencies are determined by the University Police Department, Environmental Health and Safety, and the University President according to best practices established by state and federal emergency services.
 You will not be contacted by Chico State Alerts unless a serious incident warrants your immediate attention, or a periodic test is being conducted.

 Can I choose the methods in which I am notified?

 Yes.
-You are given an opportunity to choose whether you want to receive notifications via telephone, text message (SMS).
-Chico State Alerts will automatically send an alert email to your Chico State email.
+You are given an opportunity to choose whether you want to receive notifications via telephone or text message (SMS).
+However, you cannot opt out of having Chico State Alerts automatically send an alert email to your Chico State email.

 To become aware of any emergency or crisis situation on campus and know how to respond to be safe.

-How do I subscribe for Chico State Alerts?
+How do I add contact points for Chico State Alerts?

 If you are a current student, faculty or staff member: